 Applicants must also be in good standing with the municipality both generally and with regard to past CKAF, City of Kingston Heritage Fund (CKHF) and/or Community Investment Fund projects (successful completion of projects and submitted final reports).

-An organization or collective may apply for only one Project Grant each year.
+An individual, collective, or organization may apply for only one Project Grant each year.

 C.2.d.
 Direct Application